 A key difference between Floating Rate Notes and Fixed Rate Notes is that interest income on Floating Rate Notes cannot be anticipated.
 Due to varying interest income, investors are not able to determine a definite yield of Floating Rate Notes at the time they purchase them, so that their return on investment cannot be compared with that of investments having fixed interest periods.
-If the Terms and Conditions of the Notes provide for frequent interest payment dates, investors are exposed to the reinvestment risk if market interest rates decline.
+If the Conditions provide for frequent interest payment dates, investors are exposed to the reinvestment risk if market interest rates decline.
 That is, investors may reinvest the interest income paid to them only at the relevant lower interest rates then prevailing.